Cuba

 Getting There

-The closest international airport to Cuba is Albuquerque (ABQ), which is about 1 and a half hours away via US-550 South.
+The closest international airport to Cuba is Albuquerque (ABQ), which is a 90 minute drive via US-550 South.
 The Santa Fe regional airport is the next closest airport, and a little over 1 and a half hours away via US-550 South and I-25 North.

 Getting Around

 Cuba has many recreational activities to explore.
-Click here to learn about all there is to do around Cuba and about the Step Into Cuba ProjectLearn about dining, shopping, and lodging options in Cuba, and check out the full Cuba regional map here!
+Click here to learn about all there is to do around Cuba and about the Step Into Cuba ProjectLearn about dining, shopping, and lodging options in Cuba.
+Click here to access Cuba’s regional recreation map.

 Getting To The Continental Divide Trail